stephanbcbauer/standards.catena-x.github.io/docs/trg/trg-5/trg-5-3.md

 It is located in the _Chart.yaml_ under the _version_ property.
 It follows semantic versioning.
-The version should bumped every time the _Chart.yaml_ file or any file in the _templates/_ directory is changed.
+The version should be bumped every time the _Chart.yaml_ file or any file in the _templates_ directory is changed.

 ### App version

-The default app version value is located in the _Chart.yalm_ file under the _appVersion_ property.
+The default app version value is located in the _Chart.yaml_ file under the _appVersion_ property.
 The format does not have to follow semantic versioning but it is recommended.
 The _appVersion_ should be used in the templates as the default image tag for the deployment/pod.
 The image tag should be overridable through values files.